OmarTrab/Python-for-Network-engineer/README.md

 # Python-for-Network-engineer
-This is a collection of code that aims to help in the automation processes for the management of network equipment
+This is a collection of code that aims to help in the automation processes for the management of network devices.
+In the scripts we can find the wide use of various libraries such as Paramiko, Netmiko, Napalm, Nornir, etc ..
+In the repository the contents will be added and updated progressively.